30 Dec 2009, Posted by Sensei Joseph in My Philosophy, 0 Comments

 Respect: One must show regard or consideration for the experience of others.
 You must have respect for what our dog may have to teach us.
 In turn you will earn your dog’s respect.

 Humility: One must understand their own weaknesses and work hard to not let this weakness get in the way of teaching your dog what is right and wrong.
 Acknowledgement of your weaknesses and embracing such a truth one is able to grow.

-Reverence: One must show appreciation of the tradition of training and teaching dogs.
+Reverence: One must show appreciation for the tradition of training and teaching dogs.
 To hold respect for those teachings which give us greater connection to our dogs.